UmSenhorQualquer/d-track/docs/source/user-manual/how-to-use.rst

 Obtain the 3D path of the dolphin
 ----------------------------------

-1. Record 2 sychronized videos of a dolphin swimming on a pool.
+1. Record 2 sychronized videos of a dolphin swimming in a pool.
 2. Create an OBJ file representing the real world scenario with the `py3dscene-editor <https://bitbucket.org/UmSenhorQualquer/py3dsceneeditor>`_  application.
 3. Execute the application d-tracker-singlecam for each of the cameras to extract the dolphin centroid.
 4. Use the `pythonvideoannotator application <https://github.com/UmSenhorQualquer/pythonVideoAnnotator/>`_ to correct any error in the tracking.